vedro-universe/vedro-docs/docs/integrations/allure-reporter.md

 ### Running Scenarios with Labels

-Vedro Allure Reporter allows running specific scenarios annotated with particular [Allure labels](https://docs.qameta.io/allure-testops/faq/labels/).
+Vedro Allure Reporter allows running specific scenarios annotated with particular <Link to="https://docs.qameta.io/allure-testops/faq/labels/">Allure labels</Link>.

 To filter and execute scenarios based on specific Allure labels, use the `--allure-labels` argument followed by the label name and its corresponding value: